weaviate/elysia/docs/index.md

 ```
 This will use the built-in open source _query_ tool or _aggregate_ tool to interact with your Weaviate collections.
 To get started connecting to Weaviate, [see the setting up page](setting_up.md#weaviate-integration).

+Want to try everything locally?
+The repository ships with a Docker Compose stack that runs Elysia together with a TLS-enabled Weaviate.
+Follow the [local setup guide](setting_up.md#local-weaviate) for details.

 ## Installation

 ```bash